 • performing duties as underwater photographers;

-• working as part of reconnaissance aircraft flight deck support crews;
+• working with reconnaissance aircraft

 • repair and maintenance of cameras and photographic laboratory equipment;